davewilsonxyz/davewilsonxyz/README.md

 ### Hi there 👋

-I'm a computational designer based in London.
+I'm Dave, a computational designer based in London.

 Interested in how technology can be used to improve the built environment.
 Skilled with Dynamo, Grasshopper and Python.